 This fresh herb condiment is fantastic on top of a steak, especially a thin cut of beef like flank, skirt, or flap steak.
 It’s also delicious as a sauce on carne asada tacos, a tostada, or grilled pork tenderloin.

-Fresh, and it brightens the palette.
-Since it is made with fresh ingredients, it has a refreshing taste from the parsley and cilantro, a strong punch of flavor from garlic, and a slight tanginess from red vinegar.
+Cilantro chimichurri has a fresh flavor that brightens the palette.
+Since it is made with fresh cilantro and parsley, it is very refreshing, with a punch of flavor from garlic, and a slight tanginess from red vinegar.

 If kept refrigerated in an airtight container, a fresh herb condiment like this one will stay tasty for 3 to 4 days.